HaydenYu916/MTRN4231_Tu-09-2_Leaf_Robot/README.md

 - Minimises localisation errors in leaf and obstacle positions.
 - Ensures that classification and localisation stay up to date.
 - Allows the robot to adapt to the environment at the start of each operation.
-- Improves reliability and accuracy across vacuum and spraying tasks, preventing outdated imformation from influencing motion planning.
+- Improves reliability and accuracy across vacuum and spraying tasks, preventing outdated information from influencing motion planning.

 ## Installation and Setup

 1. Hardware Setup Information
   * UR5e robot
-       * Ensure the UR5e is **powered on** and the **ROS program** is running on the teach pendant.
+       * Ensure the UR5e is **powered on** and the **ROS 2 program** is running on the teach pendant.
        * Place the robot in its home position before launching the system.
-       * Confirm the robot is connect to the ROS2 network (via Ethernet)
+       * Confirm the robot is connected to the ROS 2 network (via Ethernet)
   * RGB-D Camera
        * Use the provided table-mounted RGB-D camera in the setup.
        * The camera streams:
            * RGB images for leaf and obstacle classifications.
-           * Depth frams for 3D localisation.
+           * Depth frames for 3D localisation.
        * Ensure the camera is securely mounted, movement of the camera will invalidate calibration.
   * Arduino UNO
        * Controls vacuum and spray motors.
-       * Communicates with the robot via UART and a customn ROS2 Client/Server.
+       * Communicates with the robot via UART and a custom ROS 2 Client/Server.
        * The provided Arduino code must be uploaded to the board prior to operation

-2. Environment Variables and Configuration files
+2. Environment Variables and Configuration Files

-**ROS2 Environment**
+**ROS 2 Environment**
-  * Source ROS2 before launching
+  * Source ROS 2 before launching
   ```bash
   source install/setup.bash
   ```